 1. It’s about being, not having

-For me, the opposite of that would getting an MBA.
+For me, the opposite of that would be getting an MBA.
 I like the idea of having an MBA, but there is nothing about the process of getting an MBA that excites me.

 2. The Doubling Principle

-It’s a great principle as it forces you to stop and make a conscious decision to prepare for more when you are in a pattern of growth.
+It’s a great principle as it forces you to stop and make a conscious decision to prepare for more when you are in a growth pattern.
 Not doing that will create the I Love Lucy chocolate factory scenario.
 So – Stop, think about a new way to handle additional growth – don’t just assume that your old methods will work.
 Just doubled your staff?
 Great – prepare and plan for double that number.
 Just doubled your projects?
 Great – stop, anticipate, and plan for double that.

 Note: In Derek’s scenario, the doubling principle worked because he was in a constant state of growth.
 I would advocate for planning on double if you are in the opposite pattern of growth.

 One way to get through a constant scale-up process is to delegate.
 And Delegate.
 However, there is a point where you will empower too much.
 To abdicate is when you delegate too often and remove yourself from having any say.
 It was a valuable lesson that we could learn from Derek.
 There is such a thing as too much delegation.

 There are a few great stories throughout the book that set CDBaby apart.
 One fundamental principle that should be obsessed over by anyone who is in the Services industry is: Little Things Make all the Difference.
 CDBaby knew this and continually worked towards making that little extra effort for every customer.